Lin8x/CyberSecCanvas/README.md

 Our club was made after Cypress Bay Highschool's involvement of the Cybersecurity FBI Program.
 <br><br>

-**How Was This Club Made?**

-This club was founded by Daniel Jalali around the time in December of 2018 along with other passionate people (now/were club officers) such as Nathan Wilk, Ben (lastname), Adam (lastname), Cole (lastname), and Xander Economou.
-It was fortified with the avail of the sponsor around that time, Dr. Williams.
-From then on that time, we had expanded and grown into being a club that cares about edifying, investing members into cybersecurity, and competitions.
-<br><br>

 **Main Goals Of The Club?**